dakshaau/ICP/README.md

 Register two 3D point clouds of the same area using Iterative Closest Point, or ICP.

-Tried to implement [Go-ICP](http://iitlab.bit.edu.cn/mcislab/~yangjiaolong/go-icp/), but the results were not good.
+Tried to implement [Go-ICP](http://iitlab.bit.edu.cn/mcislab/~yangjiaolong/go-icp/), but the results were not good, meybe due to incorrect implementation.
 The implementation is still in the code, but is not called upon.
-The code call ICP by default.
+The code calls ICP by default.

 The code in `read_data.py` is used to load text data into numpy arrays and create pickle dumps  on the first run, to save time when called later.